ionic-team/ionic-portals/website/docs/for-android/upgrade-guides.md

 }
 ```

-`PortalBuilder.setLiveUpdateConfig(context, liveUpdateConfig, updateOnAppLoad)` is unchanged and remains the recommended way to configure an Appflow-backed Portal &mdash; it now produces a `LiveUpdateSource.Ionic` under the hood.
+`PortalBuilder.setLiveUpdateConfig(context, liveUpdateConfig, updateOnAppLoad)` is unchanged and remains the recommended way to configure an Appflow-backed Portal.
+It now produces a `LiveUpdateSource.Ionic` under the hood.
 If your code read `portal.liveUpdateConfig` directly, update it to unwrap the `Ionic` case from `liveUpdateSource` instead:

 ```diff
 -val liveUpdate = portal.liveUpdateConfig
 +val liveUpdate = (portal.liveUpdateSource as?
 Portal.LiveUpdateSource.Ionic)?.liveUpdateConfig
 ```

-The new `Provider` case allows a Portal to instead sync from any external live update service &mdash; see [Using a Live Update Provider](./live-update-provider.md).
+The new `Provider` case allows a Portal to instead sync from any external live update service.
+See [Using a Live Update Provider](./live-update-provider.md).

 ### Registration Fully Removed